 Therefore we have proved part of the following proposition.

-\begin{proposition} Assume Hypothesis \ref{hyp0.2} with $H$ nonsemisimple and assume that the left $H$-module $U$ is simple.
+\begin{proposition} Assume Hypothesis \ref{hyp0.2} with $H$ non-semisimple and assume that the left $H$-module $U$ is simple.
 We have that $H^{\circ}$ is a finite Hopf algebra quotient of $\mc{O}_q(SL_2(k))$ that coacts on $k_q[u,v]$ for $q$ a root of unity with $q^2 \neq 1$.

-If $\mathrm{ord}(q)$ $=:m$ is odd.
-Then, $H^{\circ}$ fits into the following exact sequence of Hopf algebras:
+If $\mathrm{ord}(q)$ is odd, then $H^{\circ}$ fits into the following exact sequence of Hopf algebras: